 2026 World Cup format and qualification

 Now that we know the host cities, stadiums and venues for the 2026 World Cup, let’s talk about the tournament itself…

-First and foremost, as host nations, it is believed (but not confirmed) that the USA, Canada and Mexico will all automatically qualify for the 2026 World Cup.
+First and foremost, as host nations, the USA, Canada and Mexico will all automatically qualify for the 2026 World Cup.